wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

 !!! info "Note"

-    - Function name are always started with a dot.
+    - Function name are always started with a dot and must be capitalized.
 There are no exceptions.

-        - For example: `#!pine .show`
+        - For example: `#!pine .Show`

         - Not only that, `.` is also a valid function name!